Independent Editorial Research · Updated April 2026

 • Service industries: Guides often highlight Intacct’s traction among non-profits, professional services, SaaS, and other service verticals, where finance is central and operational complexity is moderate.

-• Cloud‑native, finance‑first: It is cloud from inception, with strong dashboards and dimensional reporting geared towards finance teams, which many mid‑market reviewers praise.
+• Cloud-native, finance-first: It is cloud from inception, with strong dashboards and dimensional reporting geared towards finance teams.

 Honest limitations